 According to Arc’teryx, the outsole is now 30% lighter than the original, owing to Vibram’s Litebase technology, a rubber-reduction compound that doesn’t sacrifice grip.

 Arc’teryx Norvan SL 2 Overall Impressions

 I’m doing a lot of VO2max and tempo workouts these days and I reserve the Arc’teryx Norvan SL 2 for these runs.
 I feel fast and nimble yet protected all at the same time.
-I love the variety of uses these shoes provide.
+I love the variety of uses these trail running shoes provide.
 They are indeed extremely light and yet they aren’t relegated to just fast running and racing, or even just running, period.
 The shoes stand out for applications like rock-climbing approaches and hiking, too.

 Arc’teryx is not cheap but you get what you pay for: a very versatile shoe with extremely high quality materials and you can even see where in the world and in which factory they are produced.
 Visit the product page to learn more.
 Buying from transparent brands like Arc’teryx and Patagonia adds to the price but reduces the toll on the humans who make them.

 Call for Comments